About CRISPR Medicine News

 We’re created by COBO Technologies

-CRISPR Medicine News is editorially independent and managed by Karen O’Hanlon Cohrt.
+CRISPR Medicine News is managed by experienced science writer and editor Karen O’Hanlon Cohrt PhD.

 All content is based on well-researched and well-documented information.